Award and Scholarship Categories

 This award is for sustained alumni service to the Fraternity.
 While potential criteria for the award are as varied as our brotherhood, general criteria include years of service, type of service, and significant achievements.
 To be inducted as part of a class, a brother must receive at least 2/3 of the points possible and must be in the top ten among all the nominees for that particular year.

-Dr. Otto L. Sonder Chapter Service Award
+Dr. Otto L. Sonder Chapter Advisor of the Year Award

 This award is given annually to an alumnus who displays exceptional passion, commitment, and drive in support of a chapter, provisional chapter, or interest group as a Grand Chapter Advisor.
 Created during the 2006 Grand Chapter, the award recognizes those alumni who have helped to advance the mission and purpose of the Fraternity on a chapter level.